Saibot393/Rideable/README.md

 - Mounts require "Rideable" trait: to use the Pf2e trait system to decide if a token can be ridden
 - Familiar riding: to allow familiars to ride their master (familiars will be placed on their masters corners)
 - Prevent enemy riding: to stop tokens from riding enemy tokens (GMs ignore this setting)
+#### Client
-- Message popups: to activate some pop ups on certain actions *(client side)*
+- Message popups: to activate some pop ups on certain actions

 ### Compatibility: